dwindsor/bpf-self-sabotage/README.md

 ### Impact

-While we're focusing on bypassing Tetragon in this example, the same technique can be used to target programs from any security agent that uses eBPF:
+While we're focusing on bypassing Tetragon in this example, *ALL SECURITY AGENTS THAT USE eBPF ARE VULNERABLE TO THIS ATTACK*.

 #### Sysdig/Falco
 <demo video>